MattyQ/gopher/README.md

 4. Run `npm start` to start the server.
 5. Deploy the server to a platform of your choice (e.g., Heroku, AWS, Google Cloud Platform).

+## Server

+The server is currently a free repl operated using the code here: https://replit.com/@qfd/fetch

 ## Limitations and Considerations

 - Rate Limiting: The Fetch API enforces rate limiting to prevent abuse.
 Users may encounter a "429: Too many requests" error if they exceed the allowed rate.